offchan42/Unity3D-Python-Communication/README.md

   ![troubleshooting-1.PNG](img/troubleshooting-1.PNG)

   The problem is that when you restart the server, the server won't reconnect to the old client anymore.
 You have to restart the client also.

+## Disclaimer

+This repository is designed to be a **minimal learning resource** for getting started.
+It's not a fully working high-level package.
+After you understand the example, my job is done.

+Most of the code are just copies from the official ZeroMQ tutorial.
+I try to make this as simple to grasp as possible, so I only log the message to the console and nothing fancy.
+This is to minimize the unnecessary learning curve.

 ## TODO